macabeus/kappa/README.md

 <img alt="Create Scratch" src="./media/readme/create-scratch.gif" />

-Create a new scratch on decomp.me instantly by clicking the code lens that appears above assembly functions.
+Create a new scratch on [decomp.me](https://decomp.me/) instantly by clicking the code lens that appears above assembly functions.
 It automatically includes the type definitions from your code base which are used by the function and aren't on the context.

+## 🐍 Integration with m2c

+Decompile assembly functions using [m2c](https://github.com/matt-kempster/m2c) by clicking "Decompile with m2c" code lens above assembly functions.

 ## 🔌 Kappa Plugins